Young Empires: Early sets

 Young Empires has shared the stage with headliners such as Jamiroquai, Chromeo, Foster the People, Dragonette, Japandroids, Girl Talk, Sleigh Bells, Jamaica, and Vampire Weekend.

 Wake All My Youth

 After two years as an unsigned band, Young Empires chose to sign a deal with Pirates Blend Records.

 Their debut EP, Wake All My Youth, was released in Canada on January 31, 2012, and internationally on February 21, 2012.
 The EP contained seven tracks and was released on Pirates Blend with mix production by Al-P of MSTRKRFT and Burke Reid.

 "Choosing to release Wake All My Youth with Pirates Blend has offered us the best of both worlds.
 On the one hand we're totally independent and make all of our own decisions; yet, we're immersed in one of the strongest communities in Canadian music," said Robert Aaron Ellingson.

+The Gates and later career

+In 2015, under the Pirates Blend label, Young Empires released their first and only album The Gates.

+In November 2023 the band announced the passing of founding member and bass guitarist Jacob “Jake” Palahnuk (born 25 January 1984 – died 28 November 2023) due to a heart-related issue.

 Style

 Young Empires' music blends elements of alternative dance, electro, and indie rock.
 Worldbeat refers to the African and Latin American percussion used in their tracks.
 Their sound has been compared to the likes of The Killers, Arcade Fire, Cut Copy, Friendly Fires, and Foals.

 Young Empires' music has evolved alongside a more ambitious project, a brand called "The House of Young Empires" which designs clothing, remixes, videos, and web pages.
 In collaboration with a Toronto-based fashion line called Handsome Clothing, Young Empires has launched a collection of T-shirts and sweatshirts.
 The fashion industry featured Young Empires on the Parisian music label Kitsuné Maison 10, Nylon TV fashion video, and in the magazine Dazed & Confused.